 7.3 Water quality

-If irrigating, regardless of source, an irrigation suitability test is performed on the water source(s) every five years.
+If irrigating, regardless of source, an irrigation suitability test is performed on the water source(s) within the last five years.
 Analysis must show no adverse ag-pollutants.
 If water is not suitable for irrigation, an action plan must be presented that addresses the issue in a reasonable time frame.
-See Explanation under the NOTES dropdown for details and test requirements.
+See item explanation for details and test requirements.

 The grower has not used untreated sewage water for irrigation/fertigation.
 See item explanation for details.

 The irrigation water test that is taken every five years also contains copper testing.
 This is typically an additional item on standard irrigation suitability tests.